Dylan Carlson Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.
+- The Giants pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Giants' 4.03 team ERA ranks 10th among all league pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 10th among all league pitching staffs.

-- In his most recent time out on Thursday against the Colorado Rockies, the righty tossed 5 1/3 innings, giving up four earned runs while surrendering eight hits.
+- His most recent appearance was on Thursday against the Colorado Rockies, when the righty went five innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.